allenzdd/Facial-Expression-Recognition/README.md

 #### 4. In the own computer

-If you want to run the application at your own computer, you need run this code:
+If you want to run the application at your own computer, you need get your video path and run this code:

 `./demo_for_local.sh your_video_path`

 The result file path is `./static/result/`

+#### 5. Environment

+I develop this application in the python3 at ubuntu, so the python3 command is `python`, if your python3 command is `python3`, please change `demo_for_local.sh` file.